 Graduate students in our department have access to what may be the most systematic program for exploring the scholarship of teaching and learning history in the nation.
 Former students report that what they have learned in these classes has been a key element in their successful job searches and that they have begun their careers as college teachers with a solid foundation of knowledge about what works in the history classroom.

 Graduate students in history at Indiana University have a variety of other opportunities for more practical experience and instruction in college teaching.
 Graduate students in our department receive practical training in teaching through their close work with faculty as Associate Instructors and Course Assistants.
 Associate Instructors lead discussion sections attached to large undergraduate courses and grade student work.
 Course Assistants grade student work in large undergraduate courses.
 The department also hires students to develop and teach summer courses for undergraduates, and sometimes students have the opportunity to teach their own courses during the regular academic year.
 Indiana University's Future Faculty Teaching Fellowships provide students with the chance to teach at other IU campuses and receive mentoring from the full-time faculty at these campuses.
 The Department also regularly helps students find part-time teaching experiences at other nearby institutions.
-Indiana University's Campus Instructional Consulting office offers a busy schedule of workshops on teaching discussion sections and lecture classes, grading, etc.
+Indiana University's Center for Innovative Teaching and Learning office offers a busy schedule of workshops on teaching discussion sections and lecture classes, grading, etc.